 Clothing: T-shirts, sweatshirts and baseball caps from your local university or sports team work great for men, and just about any color is fine.
 But don’t bother for the ladies.
 I’ve yet to find the same ultra-feminine fashions in the US.

 Books: Foreign language learners will love a good read.
 The choice depends on their interests and language level.
-One I might recommend for advanced English learners is English as a Second F*cking Language.
-It helped my Chinese husband master the art of swearing. ;-)
+Two I might recommend for advanced English learners are The English Fluency Formula and English the American Way: A Fun ESL Guide to Language and Culture in the U.S.

 Young Chinese Children